apacedev/apacerouter/README.md

 # apacerouter
-A javascript router for realtime applications
+A javascript router for realtime applications.

 ### Basic usage